 We stayed at Onix Liceo.
 It’s in a very convenient location, next to Gaudi’s Palau Guell and only 300m from Liceo Metro Station on Barcelona’s Ramblas.
 The hotel offers a sun terrace and free Wi-Fi access.

 Our one-day itinerary covers many of Barcelona’s biggest attractions.
 Just keep in mind that with only one day, you’ll only have a short time to spend at each of them.

 Barcelona and its Catalunyan architect Antoni Gaudí are practically synonymous, partly because the creative genius hated to travel and hence built most of his works in or near the city.
 This turned out to be a blessing for tourists: UNESCO has recognized seven works of Antoni Gaudí for their uniqueness and artistic value and inscribed them on the World Heritage List.
 If you follow our itinerary, you’ll see four of them.

 Be sure to begin nice and early … and wear good shoes!

-1. La Rambla
+1. Begin at La Rambla